ashfurrow/blog/source/blog/2016-08-27-building-swift-playground-books.html.markdown

 ## How to get started?

 Follow the [installation instructions][install] in the readme.
+Basically just run `gem install playgrounds`, with `sudo` if necessary.

-The readme has instructions on how to use the tool, but here's a more in-depth rundown.
+The readme has instructions on how to use the tool, but here's a more in-depth explanation.
 You need two things:

 - A `book.yml` file that specifies book metadata.
 - A bunch of playgrounds that each represent a chapter of your book.